Install and upgrade Bolt

 Install Bolt as a gem

-• Puppet Core: The string literal forge-key as the username and the Puppet Core Forge API key associated with your Puppet Core free or paid user as the password.
+• Puppet Core: The username is the string literal forge-key and the password is the Puppet Core Forge API key associated with your Puppet Core free or paid user account.
 For more information about the API key, see Purchasing Puppet Core and Accessing Puppet Core for limited use for testing or development.

 To install Bolt as a gem:

-1. Export either a Puppet Core Forge key or your PE license ID.
+1. Export either a Puppet Core Forge key or your PE License ID.

 Copy